 It should also be noted that a driver’s personal policy might also refuse to cover accidents that happen while they are driving for a rideshare company because they are driving for profit and providing a service.
 Even if drivers carry comprehensive personal coverage, victims and drivers could end up with no coverage if both Uber and a driver’s personal insurance refuse to cover the injuries and damages resulting from the accident.
 The only exception to this is commercial car insurance coverage, which typically kicks in when these situations occur.

-If you’ve been injured in a rideshare accident, whether it be as a passenger or a driver, you need an experienced car accident lawyer Atlanta, GA relies on at Butler Law on your side to ensure you receive the compensation you deserve.
+If you’ve been injured in a rideshare accident, whether it be as a passenger or a driver, you need an experienced car accident lawyer Atlanta, GA relies on at Butler Law Firm on your side to ensure you receive the compensation you deserve.